eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 ### Scenario 9: Error Handling - Private or Age-Restricted Video (Error Handling)
 **Task Description:**
-Attempt to use cursor-tools to analyze a private or age-restricted YouTube video.
+Attempt to use cursor-tools to analyze this YouTube video: https://youtu.be/v_Kntns6Znc?si=JgyumCMp0KCdkBqa which is age restricted.

 **Expected Behavior:**
 - The command should fail with a clear error message about access restrictions